am9zZWY/team-aqua/README.md

 2. Identify regions where the precipitation is low
    -> these are regions that are likely to be affected by water scarcity

-### Question 2: "Which water management strategies are used by regions with different levels of water stress?"
+### Question 2: "Which water management strategies are used by regions with high levels of water stress?"

 #### 1. Map of Global Water Management Strategies